-The themes relate to the dimensions of quality and safety and to the dimensions of capacity and capability (see Figure 1 on page 7).
+Based on this framework, the draft National Standards are presented under eight themes.
+These themes relate to the dimensions of quality and safety and to the dimensions of capacity and capability (see Figure 1 on page 7).

 The quality and safety themes described in these Standards are: